Last updated: October 17, 2022

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires us to ask each of our patients to acknowledge receipt of our Notice of Privacy Practices.
+The Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) requires us to ask each of our patients to acknowledge receipt of our Notice of HIPAA Privacy Practices.
 The Notice is published on the One Medical website, One Medical mobile application, and available at One Medical clinics.
 You acknowledge receipt of the Notice by clicking on the “I Acknowledge Receipt of the Notice of HIPAA Privacy Practices” button, or by indicating your acknowledgement in another written or digital manner provided.
 You can receive a copy of the Notice by asking for one at a One Medical clinic, or by printing one from our website at anytime.

 Each of the One Medical professional corporation affiliates together designate themselves as a single Affiliated Covered Entity (“ACE”) for purposes of compliance with HIPAA, including without limitation: One Medical of Arizona, P.C. (an Arizona professional corporation); One Medical Group, Inc. (a California professional corporation); One Medical Labs, Inc. (a California professional corporation); One Medical Group, P.C. (a District of Columbia professional corporation); One Medical Group, P.C. (an Illinois professional corporation); One Medical Group, P.C. (a Massachusetts professional corporation); One Medical Group, P.C. (a Virginia professional stock corporation); One Medical Group, P.C. (a New York professional corporation); One Medical of NY, P.C. (a New York professional corporation), One Medical Group of Washington, P.C. (a Washington professional corporation); and any other One Medical Group entities.
 These entities, collectively, are referred to in this policy as “the Companies.”
 Each of these entities, and their related sites, locations and care providers will follow the terms of this Notice.
 In addition, the entities, sites, locations and care providers may share medical information with each other for treatment, payment, or healthcare operations related to the ACE.
 This designation may be amended periodically to add new covered entities that are part of the Affiliated Covered Entity under HIPAA.

 One Medical Group Responsibilities